xupei0610/CompositeMotion/README.md

     $ python main.py <configure_file> --ckpt <checkpoint_dir>

 We provide our configure files in `config` folder for reference.
-To reproduce the examples shown in the paper, e.g. `Aiming+Crouch`, please run the training by
+To reproduce the examples shown in the paper, e.g. `Juggling+Walk`, please run the training by

     $ python main.py config/juggling+locomotion_walk.py --ckpt ckpt_juggling+locomotion_walk